Keycapsss/keycapsss-help-site/buildguide_en.md

 If you get an error, please double-check the board, connection and command.

 ### Handedness by EEPROM

 You can tell each side of the Keyboard, whether it's left or right, by writing it into it's eeprom.
 In order to do so, first put

     #define EE_HANDS

-into your config.h.
+into your `config.h`.
 Then flash the keymap with

     make make lily58/light:(yourkeymap):avrdude-split-left
 and

     make make lily58/light:(yourkeymap):avrdude-split-right

 respectively.
 If you're using DFU bootloader (in case of the elite c), replace the 'avrdude' with 'dfu'